 LAKE BISTINEAU STATE PARK

 Situated on the western shore of Lake Bistineau, this park offers a satisfying blend of beautiful vistas and outstanding recreational facilities.
-Memorable for its upland mixed hardwood forest, its open waters, and its enchanting stands of cypress and tupelo trees, the park offers two boat launches, hiking and biking trails, playgrounds, two swimming pools, a lakefront beach, camping, cabins, lodges, and excellent fishing!
+Memorable for its upland mixed hardwood forest, its open waters, and its enchanting stands of cypress and tupelo trees, the park offers two boat launches, hiking and biking trails, playgrounds, camping, cabins and excellent fishing

-Area 1 is located in the main section of the park, with cabins, a group camp and swimming beach.
+Area 1 is located in the main section of the park, with cabins, and a group camp.
 Picnicking along the lake is tremendously popular at numerous sites equipped with tables, grills, and nearby restrooms.
 Several picnic pavilions are also available for larger groups.
 The park's trail system encompasses nearly 10 miles of woodland trails and an 11-mile canoe trail, for visitors who want to see the park's beauty from the water.

 Area 1 also has provisions for those who want to spend the night.
 Fourteen vacation cabins, complete with bedrooms, bathrooms, and fully equipped kitchens, are extremely popular attractions.
 The cabins have central air conditioning and heat, making them comfortable year-round.